Home / Docs / Quick Start

 bash

-# Auto-install the MCP server into Claude Code $ servonaut --mcp-install ✓ MCP server registered in Claude Code config Name: servonaut Transport: stdio Guard: standard
+# Install the MCP server into Claude Code $ servonaut --mcp-install claude ✓ MCP server registered in Claude Code config Name: servonaut Transport: stdio Guard: standard # Or install into every supported client at once $ servonaut --mcp-install all

-After running this command, Claude Code will be able to use Servonaut tools such as list_instances, run_command, get_logs, and more.
-See the MCP Server documentation for the full tool list and guard level configuration.
+--mcp-install accepts claude, opencode, cursor, windsurf, vscode, or all.
+After registration, the client can use Servonaut tools such as list_instances, run_command, and get_logs.
+See the MCP Server documentation for the full tool list and guard-level configuration.

 The MCP server requires the mcp Python package.
-Install it with: pipx inject servonaut httpx mcp
+Install it with: pipx inject servonaut mcp

 What's next